-Conflict in the Middle East, particularly in Syria, has triggered the worst refugee crisis since World War II.
-There is a need to better understand this part of the world and to encourage young people worldwide to get involved and support refugees.
+Worldwide, there is a need to better understand the refugee crises and to encourage young people worldwide to get involved and support refugees.
 For the displaced people, their situation can be compounded by restrictions on their right to work, leaving them unable to earn a living.
-Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or Arabic culture.
+Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or cultural differences.

 NaTakallam has programs for individual adults language learners, as well as for universities and school partners.
 School sessions can also be held in English and can be used to teach global citizenship and increase intercultural understanding.
-One school in Hong Kong used NaTakallam to support their learning about migration.
+For example, one school in Hong Kong used NaTakallam to support their learning about migration.
 4th graders were able to talk to displaced people via Skype and hear their stories directly, bringing the issue of forced migration to life and helping the student to contextualize and understand the issue more deeply.
 This type of learning can also be an opportunity to explore empathy and promote responsible global citizenship.
 NaTakallam works closely with teachers and instructors at all levels to ensure that the school’s needs are met, by assigning refugee conversation partners to the school based on the saliency of their stories to the specific subject matter and context